Click above for a quick look at what’s behind “18 Voices.”

 It began with a video screen at the Holocaust Museum in Washington, D.C.
 There I watched a Holocaust survivor tell how his work crew defied their Nazi guards one Yom Kippur Eve.
 Before their tormentors, they chanted the Kol Nidre.

 "How," I asked myself, "did one prayer, the Kol Nidre, become so important to one people, the Jews?"
 (And, it turned out, to non-Jews as well.)

 The answer led to television screens nationwide.
-This year "18 Voices Sing Kol Nidre," an independent documentary, reaches a landmark, airing its fifth straight year on public television for the High Holidays.
-(Click here for this fall's broadcasts.)
+This year "18 Voices Sing Kol Nidre," an independent documentary, reached a milestone, airing on public television its fifth straight High Holiday season.
 It has been seen in 90 PBS markets, including nearly all the largest, and was a pledge special in New York City.

 And the film played on two theatrical screens.
 In Manhattan, it was part of a multimedia concert at the Museum of Jewish Heritage, combining film and live performance of the Kol Nidre in a variety of styles.